Ezb68/sonicx/CONTRIBUTING.md

-# Contributing to java-tron
+# Contributing to SonicX

-java-tron is an open source project.
+SonicX is an open source project.

 It is the work of contributors.
 We appreciate your help!